 Understanding the Stakes in a Nebraska Drug Case

 The consequences of a Nebraska drug conviction can follow you for the rest of your life.
 Beyond possible prison time and hefty fines, a conviction can destroy your reputation, limit your employment opportunities, affect custody rights, and lead to losing your driver’s license or professional license.
+For non-citizens, drug convictions can also create serious immigration consequences.

-Even a first-time possession charge can have lasting repercussions if not handled correctly.
 That’s why working with a defense attorney who understands the local landscape, the judges, prosecutors, and sentencing patterns, is critical.
 Tom Petersen brings more than a decade of courtroom experience into every negotiation, plea deal, or trial.

 Tough Omaha, Nebraska Drug Defense Attorney